 You’ll now find yourself in Gradec, one of the original hill towns.
-This area is filled with interesting historic attractions and the views down are nothing short of amazing.
-You can pick and choose attractions as you please, but it’s strongly recommended to pay a visit to the Croatian Museum of Naïve Art, arguably the most interesting art museum in Croatia.
-Here, in this small museum, you can see expressionist paintings made by amateur peasant artists, roughly between the 1930s and 1980s.
+This area is filled with interesting historical attractions, and the views down are nothing short of amazing.
+You can pick and choose attractions as you please.
+Still, it’s strongly recommended to pay a visit to the Croatian Museum of Naïve Art, arguably the most interesting art museum in Croatia.
+Here, you can see expressionist paintings made by amateur peasant artists in this small museum roughly between the 1930s and 1980s.
 It’s a fascinating place, one of the most unusual and surprising art museums you’ll ever visit.

-A second recommended museum in Gradec is the Museum of Broken Relationships, which is exactly what its name suggests.
-Alternatively, consider visiting the Zagreb City Museum, exhibiting the city’s history through displays of furniture, paintings, clothing, artefacts and town models.
+A second recommended museum in Gradec is the Museum of Broken Relationships, exactly what its name suggests.
+Alternatively, consider visiting the Zagreb City Museum, exhibiting the city’s history through displays of furniture, paintings, clothing, artifacts, and town models.

 Walking through the gate, you’ll find yourself on Radićeva.
 Walk downhill and turn left toward the Market (where you were this morning).
 Cross the Market once again toward the Zagreb Cathedral, known officially, and a bit elaborately, as the Cathedral of the Assumption of the Blessed Virgin Mary and the Saintly Kings Stephen and Ladislav.
 This is the most important church in Catholic Croatia.
 A true sight to behold both inside and out, make sure not to skip this on your tour.